PlanTL-GOB-ES/AbreMES-X/README.md

 Core.
 We use the official ones from SciELO and customized adaptations of the XML files to Dublin Core from IBECS and Pubmed metadata.

-We use a modified version of the algorithm developed by Schwartz & Hearst[4], adapted to the Spanish language and applying specific filters to improve the results.
+We use a modified version of the algorithm developed by Schwartz and Hearst[4], adapted to the Spanish language and applying specific filters to improve the results.
 Users are permitted to change the code and adapt it to their needs without any restrictions, like adapting the abbreviation-definition extractor into other languages, domains, or other document types to analyze.

 ## Prerequisites